What is a

 Masimo - The Leader in Pulse Oximetry

 Masimo is a publicly traded company (NASDAQ: MASI) based in Irvine, California.
-Masimo is the leading brand of hospital pulse oximeters1 because they provide accurate measurements when others fail by using a revolutionary Signal Extraction Technology® (SET®).
+Masimo is the leading brand of hospital pulse oximeters1 because they provide accurate measurements when other pulse oximeters fail by using a revolutionary Signal Extraction Technology® (SET®).
 Masimo SET® uses five parallel signal processing engines that measure through challenging conditions, including movement and low blood flow.
 With MightySat, the same high-performing Masimo SET® technology is now available for general wellness and health applications.

 1 iData Research.
 U.S. Market for Patient Monitoring Equipment.
 2014.